-To link to this resource use: https://libraries.indiana.edu/resources/defgen
+To link to this database use: https://libraries.indiana.edu/databases/defgen

 Defining Gender contains complete scanned books, pamphlets, periodicals, collections of letters, biographies, short stories, novels, and poetry, as well as recent thematic essays by leading scholars in the field of Gender Studies which place the documents within a broad historical, literary and cultural context.